bluesky/bluesky-queueserver/docs/source/plan_annotation.rst

 type hint ``typing.Any`` will still disable conversion of strings, but the server will accept value of any type.

-The operation of string conversion always succeeds.
-If the device name is incorrectly spelled or not in the list of allowed plans or devices, then the name is passed to the plan as a string.
+The operation of converting strings to objects never fails.
+If the device name is incorrectly spelled or not in the list of allowed plans or devices, then the plan will be added to the queue and sent for execution.
+Since the name is passed will be passed to the plan as a string, the plan will likely fail and the queue is going to be stopped.
 For example, assume that ``"detectors": ["det1", "det4"]`` is passed to ``plan_demo1c``.
-There is no device named ``det4`` in the RE Worker namespace, so it will not be converted to the reference.
-As a result, the plan will receive the value of ``detectors=[det1, "det4"]`` and the plan will fail during execution.
+There is no device named ``det4`` in the RE Worker namespace, so it will not be converted to a reference.
+As a result, the plan will receive the value of ``detectors=[det1, "det4"]`` and fail during execution.
 Queue Server provides ``parameter_annotation_decorator`` (:ref:`parameter_annotation_decorator`), which can be used to define custom types for advanced parameter validation.
-In particular, the decorator allows to define custom enums based on lists of device or plan names and thus restrict object names that that could be passed to the parameter.
+In particular, the decorator allows to define custom enums based on lists of device or plan names and thus restrict sets of object names that that are accepted by the parameter.
 Setting up custom enums with specified lists of plans or devices enables the string conversion, but only the listed names will be converted to references:

 .. code-block:: python